Steve Jobs (film): Plot

 Apple CEO John Sculley demands to know why the world believes he fired Jobs – Jobs was actually forced out by the Apple board, who were resolute on updating the Apple II following the Macintosh's lackluster sales.
 Despite Sculley's warnings, Jobs criticized the decision and dared them to cast a final vote on his tenure.
 After Hoffman and Jobs discuss NeXT's unclear direction, she realizes Jobs designed the computer to entice Apple to buy the company and reinstate him.

 By 1998, Apple has fired Sculley, purchased NeXT, and named Jobs CEO, and Jobs is about to unveil the iMac at Davies Symphony Hall.
 He is delighted by Hoffman's strong commercial forecasts but furious that Lisa has allowed her mother to sell the house Jobs bought for them.
 Hoffman reminds Jobs that he threatened to withhold Lisa's college tuition, and Hertzfeld admits that he paid Lisa's tuition and suggested she attend therapy.
-Wozniak again asks that Jobs credit the Apple II team during the presentation, and again he refuses.
+Wozniak again asks Jobs to credit the Apple II team during the presentation, and again, he refuses in an argument.

 Sculley arrives in secret, and the two make amends.
 Jobs and Sculley discuss Jobs' life as an adopted child, and Jobs admits that his need for control stems from his feelings of powerlessness in being given up.
-At the behest of Hoffman, Jobs apologizes to Lisa for his mistakes and accepts that he is her father, admitting that he is "poorly made."
-He confesses to Lisa that "the Lisa" was actually named after her.
-He also promises Lisa on seeing her Walkman that he's going to put more music in her pocket.
-Lisa watches her father take the stage to introduce the iMac.
+At the behest of Hoffman, Jobs apologizes to Lisa for his mistakes and accepts that he is her father, admitting he is "poorly made."
+He confesses to Lisa that "the Lisa" was named after her.
+On seeing her Walkman, he also promises Lisa that he will put more music in her pocket.
+Lisa watches her father take the stage to introduce the first iMac, but only after he hands her the printout of the abstract she made as a kid on the original Macintosh, which he kept with him all those years.